danielaugustospo/postgresqlopenshift/README.md

 shared_preload_libraries = '$libdir/plugin_debugger'

 Lastly, the postgres instance will be restarted to pick up the debugger changes.
 At this point you are ready to connect to pgadmin and use the debugger features as documented on the pldebugger and pgadmin web sites.
-Here is an example of the debugger: